Jennifer Chen, Ed.D.

 Biography

-Dr. Jennifer Chen is currently tenured full professor and chair of the Department of Early Childhood Education at Kean University.
+Dr. Jennifer Chen is Professor of Early Childhood Education at Kean University.
 She is also a senior research fellow at NIEER of Rutgers University.
-She is a well-respected scholar who has authored/co-authored more than 90 scholarly publications, including four books, co-edited volumes, and many refereed research articles.
-Her research threads multiple strands of early childhood education (ECE), including teaching and student learning, early childhood teacher education, language and literacy, teaching practices, teacher stress and thriving, and the role of AI in young children’s learning.
-Most recently, she has developed the POWER (Purposeful, Optimal, Wise, Ethical, Responsible) framework for guiding AI use in ECE.
-She has also published in the use/overuse/misuse and the ethical considerations of AI-generative technology and AI-powered tools for use in ECE.
+She is a well-respected scholar who has authored/co-authored more than 100 scholarly publications, including four books, co-edited volumes, and many refereed research articles.
+Her research threads multiple strands of early childhood education (ECE), including child development, language and literacy, teacher stress and thriving, and the role of AI in young children’s learning.
+Dr. Chen has published several influential works in the use/overuse/misuse and the ethical considerations of AI in ECE.
+In particular, to guide ethical, responsible, and developmentally appropriate practice in AI use in ECE, she developed the POWER (Purposeful, Optimal, Wise, Ethical, Responsible) framework.

 Most Recent Publications